arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-11-05-october-2018-the-month-in-review.md

 ## Investment

-This month, Geltor announced that they raised a massive $18.2 million to complete their Series A financing.
+This month, [Geltor](//www.geltor.com) announced that they raised a massive [**$18.2 million**](//medium.com/cellagri/geltor-raises-18-2m-to-change-collagen-forever-5d5426a81c68) to complete their Series A financing.
 The round of funding was led by Cultivan Sandbox Ventures and included investments from GELITA, ADM Ventures, and seed investors Fifty Years, Stray Dog Capital, SOSV, and New Crop Ventures.

 <img src="/img/geltorsquare.jpg" width="100%"/>

-Unlike traditional collagen that is sourced from the bones and skins of livestock animals or fish, Geltor uses cellular agriculture to grow animal-free collagen protein.
+Unlike traditional collagen that is sourced from the bones and skins of livestock animals or fish, Geltor uses cellular agriculture to grow animal-free **collagen** protein.
 Collagen has many functions and can be used to make many different products, like gelatin, leather, and cosmetic products.
-In May, Geltor won the CEW’s Award for Innovation for 2018 for their first product: N-Collage, a collagen product for skincare use.
+[In May](//www.cell.ag/may-2018-month-in-review/), Geltor won the CEW’s Award for Innovation for 2018 for their _first_ product: _N-Collage_, a collagen product for skincare use.
 The CEW Awards is one of the beauty industry’s top awards, and it’s promising that Geltor’s innovative product earned them early recognition in the industry.
-Recently, Geltor was also named in CNBC’s list of 100 startups to watch.
+Recently, Geltor was also named in [CNBC’s](//www.cnbc.com/2018/10/09/lab-grown-gelatin-is-the-fake-food-of-the-future-a-start-up-believes.html) list of 100 startups to watch.

 Geltor plans to use their round of funding to get their animal-free collagen in food products by 2020.
-With that timeline, Geltor will be one of the first food cell ag products out!
+With that timeline, Geltor will be one of the first food [cell ag products out](//medium.com/cellagri/cellular-agriculture-the-products-leading-a-revolution-53a95ef9c67d)!

 ## Wild Earth Revamped